k-m-arun-kumar/C_Programming-repo/README.md

 My Thanks and Tribute :
 ========================
 I thank to all those, for their support or helped, to me and my family.
-My tribute to my Parents, Sister and Family, Grandparents, Dears, Teachers, Guidance (including GitHub, Toolchains & my reference), Friends, Nation, Farmers, Workers, defense force personnels and their family, those with good spirits, those involve in social service, those contribute in open source and/or freeware, Nature, Jimmy Dog and all those, who directly or indirectly helped me and/or my family.
+My tribute to my Parents, Sister and Family, Grandparents, Dears, Teachers, Guidance (including GitHub, Toolchains & my reference), Friends, Nation, Farmers, Workers, Nation's freedom fighters, defence force personnels and their family, those with good spirits, those involve in social service, those contribute in open source and/or freeware, Nature, Jimmy Dog and all those, who directly or indirectly helped me and/or my family.

 Toolchains that I used for C Application design and development are as follows :
 ==================================================================================